OpenDSA/OpenDSA/RST/en/PL/LC/Semantics.rst

 In the previous section, we covered the entirety of the syntax of the lambda calculus.
-The rest of this chapter, including this section, deals with the semantics of the lambda calculus, that is, the meaning of lambda expressions, that is, how they are interpreted and what their value is.
+The rest of this chapter, including this section, deals with the semantics of the lambda calculus, that is, the meaning of lambda expressions, in other words, how they are interpreted and what their value is.
 Clearly, the expressive power of the lambda calculus is outstanding: its tiny syntax will allow us to express a rich set of computations, in fact, all possible computations (for more on this,